 An average mark of 80% at AS level represents a Grade A, 70% is a Grade B, 60% is a Grade C, 50% a Grade D and 40% an E Grade.
-An A Grade is available with an average mark of 90% at A2 level with a compulsory minimum of 90% in C3 and in C4.
+An A\ Grade is available with an average mark of 90% at A2 level with a compulsory minimum of 90% in C3 and in C4.

 Lessons include theory and practice, problem solving and group work.
-Being able to talk through set questions and solutions with class mates is highly desirable and should aim to be independent learners and committed to working through practice questions.
+Being able to talk through set questions and solutions with class mates is highly desirable and students should aim to be independent learners and committed to working through practice questions.
+A formal assessment will be completed after each chapter of work to ensure there is thorough understanding and help identify any misconceptions.
 You need an ability to think clearly and produce systematic solutions.
 The work needs to be covered at a regular and steady pace, since the topics are inter-dependent.
 There is some written work with Statistics but on the whole, the subject provides a good contrast to heavily essay-based subjects.